 Wearing the compression stockings hurts.
 What now?

 If wearing compression stockings hurts, take them off immediately and consult your general practitioner.

 What can I do to prevent the compression stockings from sagging?

 SolvaCare compression stockings are deliberately not fitted with a tight band at the top.
 Although this would help to prevent sagging, it would jeopardise the correct pressure profile.
 If the tight stockings are worn over the calf, they will not sag easily.
 Make sure to choose the right size and to put on the stockings correctly.

 Where can I buy SolvaCare compression stockings?

-SolvaCare compression stockings are available in black and beige, in small, medium and large sizes at all major Kruidvat branches in the Netherlands and Belgium.
-Click here for information on which Kruidvat branches sell the stockings.
-All sizes, including Extra Large, are available in black, beige and white at DA pharmacies and through our online store.
+SolvaCare compression stockings are available in black and beige, in small, medium and large sizes at all major Trekpleister branches and a great number of Kruidvat, DA and Etos stores in the Netherlands and Belgium.
+All sizes, including Extra Large, are available in black, beige, blue and white at DA pharmacies and through our online store.

 I have a question, comment or complaint.
 Where can I turn to?